 2. Click-through rate: The percentage of people who click a link in a particular email.

 You will also want to measure the number of people who click links in your emails to listen to your podcast episodes.
 Ideally, you want everyone who opens an email to click a link.

-Optimize your click-through rate by experimenting with the copy, images, and calls to action you place in the body of the email.
-Analyze emails that get a lot of clicks.
-Ask yourself what about the email throw your subscribers to click.
+Optimize your click-through rate by experimenting with the copy, images, and calls-to-action you place in the body of the email.
+Analyze emails that get a lot of clicks and ask yourself what about the email motivated your subscribers to click.

 When you promote your podcast to your email list, it’s worth exploring “soft promotional” content.
 This is the kind of content that adds value to your subscribers’ lives without directly promoting your podcast episodes.

 For instance, you might send emails that…

 - Releases behind the scenes footage or audio.